davidrg/ckwin/doc/optional-dependencies.md

        - SuperLAT header files
 ```

-Once you've built the dependencies you want you can uncomment the associated
+Once you've built the dependencies you want you can alter the associated lines
-lines in setenv.bat which will result in any features requiring the dependencies
+in setenv.bat to point to where you've built the dependencies which will result
-you've built to be automatically enabled.
+in any features requiring them to be automatically enabled.

 ### 1. Building zlib